Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/defender-endpoint/schedule-antivirus-scans-powershell.md

 ```

-Para obtener más información, vea [Use PowerShell cmdlets to configure and run Antivirus de Microsoft Defender](use-powershell-cmdlets-microsoft-defender-antivirus.md) and Defender for Cloud [cmdlets](/powershell/module/defender/) for more information on how to use PowerShell with Antivirus de Microsoft Defender.
+Para obtener más información, vea [Use PowerShell cmdlets to configure and run Antivirus de Microsoft Defender](use-powershell-cmdlets-microsoft-defender-antivirus.md) and Defender Antivirus [cmdlets](/powershell/module/defender/) for more information on how to use PowerShell with Antivirus de Microsoft Defender.

 ## <a name="powershell-cmdlets-for-scheduling-scans-when-an-endpoint-is-not-in-use"></a>Cmdlets de PowerShell para programar exámenes cuando un extremo no está en uso